Massachusetts husband convicted of murdering beloved school teacher wife Vanessa MacCormack

 VANESSA MACCORMACK SLAYING: 'DON'T EVEN LOOK AT US,' RELATIVE SHOUTS TO HUSBAND CHARGED IN MURDER

 The two were having financial problems around the time of Vanessa's death, the Suffolk County District Attorney said in a news release.
-Earlier in 2017, Andrew "forced checks to himself" from his wife's personal bank account and took one of her credit cards, which she reported as stolen.
-Additionally, her wedding ring -- and the ring bought using insurance to replace it -- disappeared.
+Earlier in 2017, Andrew "forged checks to himself" from his wife's personal bank account and took one of her credit cards, which she reported as stolen.
+Additionally, her wedding ring – and the ring bought using insurance to replace it – disappeared.
 Andrew also apparently pawned off his own wedding ring for $120.

 HUSBAND DENIES BRUTALLY KILLING ELEMENTARY SCHOOL TEACHER